This manual is for BookmarkFS, version 0.1.6.

 Currently, the following browsers (and their derivatives) are supported:

 BookmarkFS is free software, distributed under the terms of the GNU General Public License, either version 3, or any later version of the license.
-You should have received a copy of the GNU General Public License along with BookmarkFS.
-If not, see https://www.gnu.org/licenses/.

 Currently, BookmarkFS only runs on GNU/Linux and FreeBSD.

-Although BookmarkFS sticks hard to POSIX and avoids using platform-specific features, porting it to other operating systems is not trivial.
+Although BookmarkFS sticks hard to POSIX and avoids platform-specific features, porting it to other operating systems is not trivial.

 Other notable portability issues:

 Not all operating system kernels provide sandboxing mechanisms similar to Linux and FreeBSD.
+See Sandboxing.

-Currently, the FreeBSD fusefs(5)
+Before 16.0 (not yet released), the FreeBSD fusefs(5)

-implementation does not
+implementation does not support FUSE_IOCTL.

-calls on a FUSE filesystem fail
+All custom ioctl(2) calls on a FUSE filesystem fail

-without the requests being sent to the FUSE server.
+with ENOTTY without the requests being sent to the FUSE server.

-Thus, BookmarkFS features that depend on ioctl()
+Thus, BookmarkFS features that depend on ioctl() do not work

 on FreeBSD, which includes:

-Meanwhile, FreeBSD does not support FUSE_READDIRPLUS
+Meanwhile, FreeBSD does not support FUSE_READDIRPLUS and directory

 entry caching, which makes listing directory entries less efficient.